 I am one of three editors of the FireWorks series for Pluto Press (London).
 The series launched mid-2020 with Pandemic Solidarity, Exploring Degrowth and Reinventing the Welfare State.
 Then, in 2021, Empire’s Endgame and The Politics of Permaculture have followed.
 For more, see this site at Pluto.

 I am the sole Palgrave Macmillan series editor for another new book series, Alternatives and Futures: Cultures, Practices, Activism and Utopias with an emphasis on short and swiftly published Palgrave Pivots and contracted works in the pipeline.
 The series started mid-June 2021 with Young People and the Far Right by Pam Nilan.
 For more, see the page at this site.

-I have regularly peer reviewed for academic journals, starting off as the reviews editor and an editorial committee member of the Journal of Iberian and Latin American Studies/Review (ILAS, La Trobe University) in 1996–1998.
+I have regularly peer reviewed for academic journals, starting off as the reviews editor and an editorial committee member of the Journal of Iberian and Latin American Studies/Research (ILAS, La Trobe University) in 1996–1998.

 A Nelson (2007) ‘Sheila Allison and Pamela Ball in conversation with Anitra Nelson’ [Interview] in K Biram, D Brown and J Craig (eds) Editors in Conversation, Australian Scholarly Publishing, North Melbourne: 5–27.